mani-tayefeh/My-web-design-resume/Session2_WebDevelopment/README.md

 ### all.min.css

-This file contains minified CSS styles for the project.
+This file contains minified CSS styles for the project from Bootstrap.

 ### all.min.js

-This file contains minified JavaScript code for the project.
+This file contains minified JavaScript code for the project from Bootstrap.

 ### index.html